A B O U T

 PEP’s evolving cluster of activities revolve around research, pedagogy, training, network-building, and advocacy.
 Our network grows through nominations by existing members.
 A cornerstone of PEP is to provide opportunities and training for students and emerging researchers both from the region and beyond.

-Our official website will be launched in late November 2015.
 If you are interested in learning more about PEP, or if you or your institution wish to collaborate with PEP on a given activity (workshop, panel, conference, lecture, training camp), email us at: Info@PoliticalEconomyProject.com

 STATEMENT OF PURPOSE